How to defuse Earth impact threat announcements

-where $D$ is the diameter of the asteroid expressed in {\em meters}.
-Rigorously speaking, it gives the average number of NEAs larger than a given size that hit the Earth {\em per year}.
-If this number results to be less than unity, as happens with bigger asteroids, then it properly expresses a mathematical probability; otherwise, if this number results to be greater than or equal to unity, as happens with (sub)meter-sized NEAs that fall on the Earth every year more than once, then it more properly expresses a kind of {\em frequency of impacts}.
+Rigorously speaking, the background impact probability gives the average number of NEAs larger than a given size that hit the Earth {\em per year}.
+If this number is less than $0.1$, as happens with bigger asteroids, then it expresses a mathematical probability.
+Otherwise, if it is greater than or equal to unity, as happens with (sub)meter-sized NEAs that fall on the Earth every year more than once, then it expresses a kind of {\em frequency of impacts}.
 Accordingly, the average number of NEAs that hit the Earth {\em per year} with diameters between $D$ and $D+\Delta D$ is given by:

 The reciprocal of the background impact probability ($\frac{1}{\rho_i(\geq D)}$) is the {\em impact interval time} and it gives the mean time between two consecutive impacts of asteroids larger than a given size (Fig.~\ref{fig2}).